MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ## Create a Slack Integration for Hubot

-To have Hubot speaking to Slack, we need to configure an integration.
+To have Hubot communicating with Slack, we need to configure an integration.
 From Slack:

 * Choose **Apps & Custom Integrations**